MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/service-limits.md

 # Service limits in Dynamics 365 Customer Service Insights

-Customer Service Insights comes with built-in limits to ensure the reliability and stability of the service.
+This article describes the built-in limits to the Customer Service Insights service, which are designed to ensure reliability and stability .
 This document describes those limits, any requests for changes can be done through the [Ideas forum](https://go.microsoft.com/fwlink/?linkid=2024757).

 | Area  | Limits  | Notes |
 |-------------|---------------------------------------------------------------------|---------------------------------------------------------------------|